moonbeam-foundation/moonbeam-truffle-box/README.md

 The first release of a Truffle box for Moonbeam.
 With it you will find a Truffle boilerplate setup to get started deploying smart contracts on Moonbeam quickly.

+## Node and NPM Versions

+It is recommended to use the Active LTS version of Node.js.
+As of writing (July 2023), the following versions of Node and NPM are recommended:

+- Node v18.16.1
+- NPM v9.7.2

+_Note:_ We noticed that if you are using `npm v7.0.15` you might have some errors when running `npm install`.
+To fix this you can downgrade npm to an older release such as `6.14.9` or `7.0.8` by running, for exmaple, `npm install -g npm@v6.14.9`.

+**If you run into problems or notice this is out of date, please let us know by opening an issue or submitting a PR!** 💜

 ## Getting started

 To get started with the Moonbeam Truffle box, if you have Truffle installed globally, you can execute: